ishyian/MusicAkinator/README.md

 Let our app find your song by provided lyrics.
 Up to 5 trys.

+### Instructions

-*Firstly*, you need to input lyrics of track and tap to Guess button.
+Firstly, you need to input lyrics of track and tap to Guess button.
 Our app will find all the songs that have these lyrics and one by one ask you about guessing correctness.
-Also you can listen preview of track in app.
+Also you can listen preview of track in app and see cover of song.

 ### Installing